jg-digital-media/jgdm_snooker_scorer/readme.md

     + MISS
     + Red Ball Player

-+ `8` - BUG: When missing a colour on the colour sequence, the next player shoots for the next colour rather than the colour the other player missed.
++ `8` - When missing a colour on the colour sequence, the next player must shoot for that colour.
+(Player 2)  e.g. if Player 1 misses a pot attempt on Green, player 2 must shoot for Green.

-+ `9` - Player 2 does not follow the colour sequence when Player 1 misses a pot attempt withn 27 points remaining.
++ `9` - Player 2 does not follow the colour sequence when Player 1 misses a pot attempt within 27 points remaining.

-+ `9` - BUG: ball tally for brown ball player 2 needs to be fixed as a duplicate of the brown ball tally attribute for player 2. `Resolved: 20-05-2025`
++ `10` - ball tally for brown ball player 2 needs to be fixed as a duplicate of the brown ball tally attribute for player 2. `Resolved: 03-06-2025`

 ### Future Improvements